godbout/dash-docset-builder/README.md

 </p>

 <p align="center">
     That shit creates Dash Docsets for you.
 Of course you still need to declare some stuff in your own class.
 That shit doesn't read minds yet.
-Read more below.
+See more below.
 </p>

 ___